pip-webui/pip-webui-tutorial/step3/Readme.md

 });
 ```

-When you rebuild the application, you shall see the following
+When you rebuild the application, you will see the following:

 ![Configured appbar](artifacts/configured_appbar.png)

-When you click on tree dots on the right, a popup with secondary actions shall open
+When you click on tree dots on the right, a popup with secondary actions will open:

 ![Secondary actions](artifacts/secondary_actions.png)

 ### Configure SideNav

-Configure two links in sidenav inside application configuration section
+Configure two links in SideNav inside the application configuration section:

 ```javascript
 app.config(function (pipAuthStateProvider, $mdIconProvider, pipAppBarProvider, pipSideNavProvider) {